-ETH and the Ethereum Network 22
+ETH and the Ethereum Network 15

-According to the Annual Report, Ethereum, or ETH, is a digital asset that is created and transmitted through the operations of the peer-to-peer ''Éthereum Network,'' a decentralized network of computers that operates on cryptographic protocols.
+According to the Annual Report, Ethereum, or ETH, is a digital asset that is created and transmitted through the operations of the peer-to-peer "Ethereum Network," a decentralized network of computers that operates on cryptographic protocols.
 No single entity owns or operates the Ethereum Network, the infrastructure of which is collectively maintained by a decentralized user base.
 The Ethereum Network allows people to exchange tokens of value, called Ether, which are recorded on a public transaction ledger known as a blockchain.
-ETH can be used to pay for goods and services, including computational power on the Ethereum network, or it can be converted to fiat currencies, such as the U.S. dollar, at rates determined on "Digital Asset Markets" 23 or in individual end-user-to-end-user transactions under a barter system.
+ETH can be used to pay for goods and services, including computational power on the Ethereum network, or it can be converted to fiat currencies, such as the U.S. dollar, at rates determined on "Digital Asset Exchanges" 16 that trade

+ETH or in individual end-user-to-enduser transactions under a barter system.